haratzouvara/document_image_binarization/attention_Ushape/README.md

+# Document Image Binarization using
+# a Deep Learning Neural Network

 Tensorflow implementation of U-shape architecture based on U-net architecture.
 The model includes an attention mechanism inspirited by 'CBAM' attention mechanism